SGFGOV/medusa-strapi-repo/packages/medusa-plugin-strapi-ts/README.md

         STRAPI_PUBLIC_KEY?: string; - a public key if the secret is not used

 #### Advanced options
+        sync_on_init: initiates synchronisation when the strapi server is bootstrapped.
+However, this may not be ideal when there is a large number of products, or if you are spinning up multiple containerised deployments to deal with peak load.
+So its turned off by default. alternatively you can listend for a startup event and trigger executeStrapiSync from your code.
         strapi_ignore_threshold: number;
         enable_marketplace?: boolean; ## experiment doesn't do anything at the moment enable_auto_retry?: boolean; ## experiment doesn't do anything at the moment